mndvns/debug/README.md

 The first `Debug.log/2` will prepend `:first_transform` to the output in addition to the code file and line.

 In the second `Debug.info/1`, the source code is prepended to the output.
-So matter where the inspecting function is, you can always find your way back to the source to remove or modify it.
+So no matter where the inspecting function is, you can always find your way back to the source to remove or modify it.

 You can see below how `Debug` works around your piped values.